Tue, Apr 28, 6:30pm

 The earliest gardens and conservatories of old New York from Harlem to Brooklyn Heights overflowed with roses.
 As a result of the efforts of rose preservationists, these same roses are once again filling our neighborhoods with intoxicating fragrances.
 Learn all about the little-known lore and deep-rooted history of these American beauties from Stephen Scanniello, Curator for the Peggy Rockefeller Rose Garden and the President of the Heritage Rose Foundation.

 Part of the “Nature in Our Midst” program series with Green-Wood Cemetery.

 Reserve your spot here.

 Free Weekend Tours: This is Brooklyn

-Join us to learn about the history of Brooklyn and experience one of New York's great landmark buildings.
-Every other Sunday at 1pm, enjoy a 1 hour introductory tour of Brooklyn's history in our beautiful building.
-FREE with museum admission, this tour is perfect for a first-time Brooklyn visitor as well as the seasoned Brooklynite who could use a quick history refresher!
+Join us to learn about the history of Brooklyn and experience one of New York's great landmark buildings!
+On select Sundays at 1pm, enjoy a 1 hour introductory tour of Brooklyn's history in our beautiful building.
+FREE with museum admission, this tour is perfect for a first time Brooklyn visitor as well as the seasoned Brooklynite who could use a quick history refresher!

 Learn more on our Public Programs Calendar.